mehulagg/gitlab/doc/user/workspace/index.md

 - Namespace, for GitLab.com.

 NOTE:
-Workspace are currently in development.
+Workspace is currently in development.

 ## Concept previews

+The following provide a preview to the Workspace concept.

 ![Workspace Overview](img/1.1-Instance_overview.png)